 Our medical rehabilitation program offers a full continuum of services to address a wide variety of conditions, including:

 - Cancer and Tumors

 - Multiple Trauma

 - Traumatic Injuries

 Treatment begins with a thorough evaluation by all participating disciplines.
 Together with the patient and their family, a treatment plan is developed.
 This plan includes the patient’s personal goals, concerns and treatment preferences.
 Throughout the medical rehabilitation program, patients are assisted in becoming as independent as possible in mobility and self-care activities.
 Advanced technology tools are used to address any problems with speech, reading comprehension and other language disorders.

 Spinal Cord Injuries

 Rehabilitation services begin with a thorough evaluation to identify patients with SCI needs and determine the most effective program.
 Patients are an integral part of the treatment planning process and provide input regarding their personal goals and treatment preferences.
 Throughout the rehabilitation program, patients with SCI become as independent as possible in mobility and self-care activities.
 Advanced technology is used to address environmental and mobility challenges.
-Peer interaction is another important component of Jackson’s SCI program.
+Peer interaction is another important component of our SCI program.

 Traumatic Brain Injuries